Spatial Understanding and Urban Theory (BYG105)

 Compulsory assignments

-Exercises, seminars, and group/project work must be accepted to qualify for formal assessment.
+Fours introductory group exercises and two literature seminars must be approved/passed to qualify for formal assessment.

 Course teacher(s)